ploomber/sklearn-evaluation/docs/clustering/clustering_evaluation.md

 ##### Elbow curve

 Elbow curve helps to identify the point at which the plot starts to become parallel to the x-axis.
 The K value corresponding to this point is the optimal number of clusters.
 In the below plot one is likely to select k=4.
-Ensure that the second parameter is Kmeans, MiniBatchKmeans, or BisectingKMeans to avoid errors.
+Currently the kmeans argument input only accepts Kmeans, MiniBatchKMeans, and BisectingKMeans.

 ```{code-cell} ipython3
 plot.elbow_curve(X, kmeans, n_clusters=range(1, 30))